 Getting Too Emotional

 To help keep your emotions in check, you should write out a list of all the essentials you have for your first home.
 And I mean REAL essentials!
-Talk this over with your agent, and they will be able to give you a reality check if it’s necessary, but once you have your essentials set it stone it makes it so much easier to stay focused.
+Talk this over with your agent.
+They’ll be able to give you a reality check if it’s necessary.
+Once you have your essentials set it stone it makes it so much easier to stay focused.
 And really, you shouldn’t even be looking at places that don’t check off everything on that list.

 Spending what the bank offers and not what your budget dictates